dustinpfister/blog_posts/_posts/js-javascript-example-test-module.md

 });
 ```

-Once agian the results of this test look good, seems like my test module is working out okay.
+Once again the results of this test look good, seems like my test module is working out okay.
+At least when it comes to functions like this that will always return the same value for the same arguments each time.

 ## 3 - Conclusion